dbayardAWS/lakeform_labs/Part1.md

 ![screen](images/iamglue2.png)

+Once the role is created, you should a screen like this:

 ![screen](images/iamglue3.png)

 ## Congratulations.

 You have setup an IAM user to be the Lake Formation administrator.
-And you have created 2 IAM users to be used as query users- we will grant them differing Lake Formation privileges in a later lab.
+And you have created two IAM users to be used as query users- we will grant them differing Lake Formation privileges in a later part of the lab.
 Finally, we created a role that the Glue Crawler can use.

 Proceed onto [Part 2](Part2.md)